digicademy/beaconizer/Documentation/Setup/HarvestingLinks/Index.rst

 set different harvesting intervals for each BEACON file.
 On the other hand, grouping providers in one task can help in keeping an overview on what gets harvested and when.

-Also file size can play an important factor.
+Also file size can play an important role.
 It is cheaper to put a very large BEACON file in a separate task and harvest it with a lesser number of links each turn than to stuff it in a task where smaller BEACON files get harvested in full.
 The best thing is to try a bit, watch the system log and find out which strategy is working best for your scenario.